OfficeDev/office-js-docs-pr/docs/excel/custom-functions-changelog.md

 ---
-ms.date: 05/01/2019
+ms.date: 05/03/2019
 description: Discover the latest updates to Excel custom functions.
-title: Custom functions changelog
+title: Custom functions changelog (preview)
 localization_priority: Normal
 ---

-# Custom functions changelog
+# Custom functions changelog (preview)

 This changelog provides the most up-to-date information about any changes to the product.